How Serena Williams’ net worth was built

 By 1991, Serena Williams was 46-3 on the junior United States Tennis Association tour.
 Just four years later, in 1995, she turned pro.
 In 2002, she won the French Open, the U.S. Open and Wimbledon.
 In each tournament, she defeated her sister in the finals.
 That year, she took home around $12 million and was ranked as the top female tennis player.
 Her career prize money as of mid-2017 totaled $84.5 million, according to the Women’s Tennis Association.

 But while her time on the court has added to her total wealth, endorsement deals have earned her more than twice as much money.
 A five-year deal with Nike was worth as much as $40 million.
 And she gets bonuses from Nike for Grand Slam titles.
 Williams also has had deals with Chase, Delta Airlines, Pepsi, IBM and several other companies.
 Plus, she has a clothing line and owns stake in the Miami Dolphins.

 Serena Williams had a net worth of $170 million as of July 2017, according to TheRichest.

 You can use this net worth calculator to see how your net worth compares with Williams’.

 - Birthplace: Saginaw, Michigan

 What she’s up to now

-Williams continues to play tennis, winning Wimbledon in July 2016.
-She also appeared at the Rio Olympics but was eliminated in the third round of women’s singles and shut out in the first round of women’s doubles.
+She played in the Rio Olympics in 2016 but was eliminated in the third round of women’s singles and was shut out in the first round of women’s doubles.

 She also works on the Serena Williams Foundation, which aims to provide educational opportunities for underprivileged youth and has built schools in Africa.